heathj/strip-request/README.md

 `strip-request` is simple to use with raw HTTP requests that are usually acquired from the browser or through a tool such as Burp repeater.
-A normal workflow, for exmaple, when using Repeater would be right-click a request in Repeater and select, "Copy to File...".
+A normal workflow, for example, when using Repeater would be right-click a request in Repeater and select, "Copy to File...".
 Once the request is saved, strip the request using the following
 command: